SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

 ### webapp/manifest.json \(New\)

 The manifest file, also known as the "descriptor" or "app descriptor," serves as a crucial configuration file for applications, components, and libraries.
-Stored in the `webapp` folder, this file is read by OpenUI5 to instantiate a component.Although we haven't created a component yet (which is part of [Step 9: Component Configuration](../09/README.md)), we need to create the app descriptor now because the UI5 Tooling we intend to use for development also requires it.
+Stored in the `webapp` folder, this file is read by OpenUI5 to instantiate a component.
+Although we haven't created a component yet (which is part of [Step 9: Component Configuration](../09/README.md)), we need to create the app descriptor now because the UI5 Tooling we intend to use for development also requires it.

 Hence, we create a new file called `manifest.json` in the webapp folder and define its essential attributes: